Twin-stick shooter

-A twin-stick shooter is a subgenre of shoot 'em up video games.
-It is a multidirectional shooter in which the player character is controlled using two joysticks: one for movement on a flat plane, and one to aim and fire shots at enemies, Usually shots are fired as soon as the second joystick is moved, but in some games there is an additional button which must be held.
-Keyboard and mouse or touch input can supplant one or both of the joysticks when an arcade machine or controller is not used.
-Virtual joysticks can be used when a game is played on a touch screen.
+Twin-stick shooter is a subgenre of shoot 'em up video games.
+It defines a multidirectional shooter in which the player character is controlled using two joysticks: one for movement on a flat plane and another to shoot in the direction the joystick is pushed.
+Usually shots are fired as soon as the second joystick is moved, but in some games there is an additional button which must be held.
+Keyboard and mouse or touch input may supplant one or both joysticks.
+A few games, such as 1981's Vanguard, don't have a second joystick for shooting, but provide four buttons to fire in the cardinal directions.